JPT96/JPT-96-Project3-Resubmission-/README.md

 In this sub section I would like to go over my functions and give a breif run down of what they do and the objective that they achieve.
 This will show my thought process and even help others that wish to do a similar project.
 ## Import
 So first thing you need to do is import random.
-This is very important (get it) because you need the deck to be shuffled and distributed randomly this allows for a fair game.
+This is very important because you need the deck to be shuffled and distributed randomly this allows for a fair game.
 ## Functions & Classes
 ### card
-This first function is called card. (no prizes for guessing what this class is for) This is essentially comprised of a list with the values of the cards which get reassinged in the print statements.
+This first function is called card.
+This is essentially comprised of a list with the values of the cards which get reassinged in the print statements.
 In order to create the cards underneath this we give the __init__ within  this class, we then assign self to all neccessary variables.
 After this we then define the value of the cards with things like >= 10 for example.